 Seriously.
 How image-friendly is your product or service?

 The answer to this question will determine what your Instagram content should look like.
-The answer will force you to think why you copy/paste your content from the other social media platforms and use it for Instagram.
+The answer will force you to think about why you copy/paste your content from other social media platforms and use it for Instagram.